empersun/empersun/README.md

 - 👋 Hi, I’m Kunwei Sun
 - 📰 I got my B.S at Beijing University of Technology, in 2021
 - 👀 I’m going to join Mcgill University at January 2023
-- 🌱 Contract me for more details about my work.
+- 🌱 Contact me for more details about my work.
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 - ✨ Some of my current paper:

             1.Paper: Analysis and Optimization to the roster of Huskies, which published in ICAIIS, 2021

             2.Paper: Attention-Guided Neural Network and Lasso combined using in analysis Alzheimer’s Disease which accepted by Medical Physics, 2021

+            3.Paper:"A Yolo v5-based semantic segmentation model for row detecting" have been accepted by CSBE, 2023
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 - ✨ Some of my current research interests include:

             1. Computational medical imaging (e.g trusted diagnostic systems, image segmentation etc)

             2. AI for healthcare (e.g. EEG signal analysis)

             3. Learning-based visual data analysis and quality improvement

             4. Developed software for healthcare
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 - ✨ Some of my highlight skills:
             1. Apply C, C++, python and pytorch in medical image analysis

             2. Apply java, javascript and html to develop software

             3. Good at writing and speaking
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 - ✨ Some of my research outcomes:
             1. Have been applied to biologists' state-of-the-art study on pathology image based AD prognosis.

             2. Have been applied to analysis football players' performance and select the better football players in certain team.

 <!---